wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 1. Add or open an existing list field
 1. With multiple columns enabled you will see a 'date field' option - when ticked the front end will use the jQuery datapicker

+== Frequently Asked Questions ==

+**How do I set a default date?**

+The 'itsg_default_datepicker_date' action is available to set a default date.

+To use this action you will need to add some code to your themes functions.php file, below the starting <?php line.

+The action takes a date formatted as a string, for example 01/01/2015.
+Your code could return a simple date, e.g. 01/06/2015 or using the PHP date function you could create a dynamic date, such as 'Monday of this week'.

+It is important that the format of the string matches the formatting of the date picker field.

+The example below will set the default date to the Monday of the current week - note the date format is d/m/Y

+`add_action('itsg_default_datepicker_date', function () {
+	echo date("d/m/Y",strtotime('monday this week'));
+});`

+The example below will set the default date to 20 days ahead of the current date - note the date format is yyyy.mm.dd

+`add_action('itsg_default_datepicker_date', function () {
+	echo date("Y.m.d",strtotime('+20 days'));
+});`

+The example below will set the default date to 15-01-2015 (15 January 2015) - note the date format is d-m-Y

+`add_action('itsg_default_datepicker_date', function () {
+	echo '15-01-2015';
+});`

+For more information on the strtotime function, see [strtotime](http://php.net/manual/en/function.strtotime.php)

+For more information on the date function, see [date](http://php.net/manual/en/function.date.php)

 == Screenshots ==

 1. Shows the 'Date field' option in the forms editor